On the arithmetic of polynomial ideals: Notation and preliminary results

 \begin{enumerate*}[label=\textup{(\roman{*})}, mode=unboxed] \item $(IJ)[m]=I[d]\cdot J[e]$; \end{enumerate*}

 \begin{enumerate*}[label=\textup{(\roman{*})}, resume, mode=unboxed] \item $(IJ)_K[m]=I_K[d]\cdot J_K[e]$. \end{enumerate*} \end{lemma}

-\begin{remark} Throughout the rest of the paper, we will consider ideals of $R$ generated by polynomials in two indeterminates, say $X_1$ and $X_2$.
+Throughout the rest of the paper, we will consider ideals of $R$ generated by polynomials in two indeterminates, say $X_1$ and $X_2$.
 To slightly ease the notation, we will rename these indeterminates to $X$ and $Y$ respectively.
-Note that if an ideal is generated only by polynomials in $X$ and $Y$, ideals occurring in any of its factorizations are necessarily also generated by polynomials in $X$ and $Y$ only.
-We will use this fact in the rest of the paper without further explanation. \end{remark}

-Finally, let $\leq$ be the \evid{lexicographic order} on monomials of $S$ defined by $X>Y>X_3> \dots>X_N$; we denote by $\ini(f)$ the \emph{initial monomial} of $f\in S$ with respect to $\leq$, that is, the largest monomial occurring in $f$ with a non-zero coefficient.
+Finally, let $\leq$ be the \evid{lexicographic order} on monomials of $S$ defined by $X>Y>X_3> \dots>X_N>1$.
+We denote by $\ini(f)$ the \emph{initial monomial} of a nonzero $f\in S$ with respect to $\leq$, that is, the largest monomial with respect to the lexicographic order occurring in $f$ with a nonzero coefficient.
+Following \cite{En-Her}, we set $\ini(0)=0$.